Google Cloud – Professional Cloud Security Engineer Certification learning path

 - Signed headers using JWT provide secondary security in case someone bypasses IAP.

-- Cloud Data Loss Prevention – DLP is a fully managed service designed to help discover, classify, and protect the most sensitive data.
+- Cloud Data Loss Prevention (DLP) is now part of Sensitive Data Protection, a family of services designed to help discover, classify, and protect sensitive data.

 - provides two key features